Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ## Application of Transformed Outcome Approach for general Uplift Models

 ### Causal Tree Model
 The parameter tuning using the transformed outcome loss is equally useful for other uplift applications.
-To show this, the same methodology that was applied to determine the optimal k value for the causal KNN model, is used here to find optimal parameters for a causal tree.
+To show this, the same methodology that was applied to determine the optimal $K$ value for the Causal KNN model, is used here to find optimal parameters for a causal tree.
 Different values for parameters are tested and evaluated by using the transformed outcome loss.
 Again, the minimal outcome loss value indicates the most favorable parameter value for the model estimation.

 ```{r, eval = FALSE, include = TRUE}
 #using transformed outcome for tuning parameters of other uplift models